-Rebele Family Shelter provides emergency shelter for up to 28 households with children (approximately 90 individuals).
+The Rebele Family Shelter (RFS) provides emergency shelter for up to 28 households with children (approximately 90 individuals).
 Families reside in the shelter while working toward obtaining permanent housing.
-RFS also includes a dining facility, common areas for social interaction among residents, and play areas for children.
+RFS also includes common areas for social interaction among residents and play areas for children.
 Case managers provide support as well as coordination of community services and resources to help families who are working towards building stability and long-term self-sufficiency.

-We shelter more than 200 people through the four shelters on our campus on any given night.
+We shelter more than 160 people in our three emergency shelters on our campus on any given night.
 We also serve about 260 unhoused people out in the community through programs we call support services.
 These programs provide case management, housing navigation, and more.

 Lingo alert!
 Case Managers are the dedicated, hands-on coaches who help clients resolve their homelessness.
-Case Managers partner with their clients to understand and solve the barriers they face in getting housing.
+Case Managers partner with their clients to understand and solve the barriers they face in getting housing and staying housed.
 Case Managers are problem solvers who know the nuances of social services and housing in Santa Cruz County, and ensure clients are connected to all the services they need.
 They help clients find better jobs and be better tenants.
 They even support landlords.

 Housing Matters recognizes that there are as many different pathways to permanent housing as there are people.
 Each person’s individual circumstances will require different services and strategies.
 As such, there are a variety of programs available through Housing Matters, each designed to serve a different demographic and level of need.

-Our most robust set of programs are our housing programs, which work directly toward connecting individuals and family with permanent housing.
-Through a partnership with the county, we also offer the CalFresh Employment Training (CFET) program.
+Our most robust set of programs are our housing programs, which work directly toward connecting individuals and families with permanent housing.

 Many of our clients continue to receive services even after becoming housed.
 At Housing Matters, we know that homelessness is destabilizing and traumatizing, and that some clients will need additional support to stay housed.
 We work hard to make sure each housing placement is successful — each client’s success is a win for the entire community.